 Parameter Binding

-1 | "/products", method = RequestMethod.GET) (value = |
+1 | (value = "/products", method = RequestMethod.GET) |

 We are using Spring MVC annotations.
 The annotations we commonly use in Spring MVC are:

-binds the requested content area data and can perform automatic type conversion, etc.
+@RequestParambinds a single request parameter value;@PathVariablebinds the URI template variable value;@RequestHeaderbinds the request header data;@RequestBodybinds the requested content area data and can perform automatic type conversion, etc.

-1 | "/products/detail", method = RequestMethod.GET) (value = |
+1 | (value = "/products/detail", method = RequestMethod.GET) |

 Of course, we can also use multiple parameter binding, as follows:

-1 | "/products/{itemCode}", method = RequestMethod.POST) (value = |
+1 | (value = "/products/{itemCode}", method = RequestMethod.POST) |

 Pass object as parameter